-The 10 ULGs have been consolidated by the participating cities during the activation stage.
+The 10 ULGs have been consolidated during the activation stage.
 The composition of the ULGs, is included in Annex 2.
 An assessment of the ULG compositions has been conducted against the different types of integration, which depicts that the ULGs are representative of the local, regional, national, territorial governance levels as well as of private sector and citizens.
-The composition of the ULGs is dynamic, therefore regular assessments the lead expert, in collaboration with the ULG coordinators, will be continuous.
+The composition of the ULGs is dynamic and will be regularly assessed.

-Infographic 7: Integrated approach Source: URBACT
+Infographic 6: Integrated approach Source: URBACT